Lectures on AKSZ Sigma Models for Physicists: Quantization

-The deformed Maurer-Cartan equation on $\calMC(\mathfrak{g}_2[[\hbar]])$ cannot be preserved by a linear deformation of $U_1$ because $U_1$ does not preserve a graded Lie bracket.
-Therefore the construction of $U$ needs a nonlinear extension of $U_1$.
+In general, the Maurer-Cartan equation on $\calMC(\mathfrak{g}_2[[\hbar]])$ is not preserved by a linear deformation of $U_1$, since $U_1$ does not preserve graded Lie brackets.
+To find $U$ consistent with the MC equations, we extend the two dg Lie algebras to $L_\infty$-algebras.
+Then, we construct the map $U$ as an $L_{\infty}$-morphism between them.